 Algae & Phosphate Removal

-Lanthanum Chloride (LaCl3) is used for treatment in aquariums, water parks, residential waters as well as in aquatic habitats for the prevention of algae growth.
+Lanthanum Chloride (LaCl3) is a safe and effective chemical used for treatment in aquariums, water parks, neighborhood ponds and lakes as well as in aquatic habitats for the prevention of algae growth.
 Lanthanum is a rare earth metal that is very effective at preventing build up of phosphate in water.
 In the form of Lanthanum Chloride a small dose introduced to phosphate laden water immediately forms small flocs of LaPO4 precipitate which can then be filtered using a sand filter.

 LaCl3 is especially effective in reducing very high phosphate concentrations.

 - Removes phosphate down to <10 ppb (<0.01 mg/L)

 - Hinders growth of algae due to low phosphate level

 - Enables reduced chlorine usage for algae control

 Specific Concentration: Lanthanum (III) Chloride 28% TREO solution, 99% La2O3/TREO

 |TREO||>= 27%, <= 29%|

 |CeO2/TREO||reported on COA|